sonodima/webos-unclutter/README.md

 ### Pre-built Binaries

-You can download the latest pre-built binaries for your architecture from the [releases page]()
+You can download the latest pre-built binaries for your OS and architecture from the [releases page](https://github.com/sonodima/webos-unclutter/releases)

 ### From Source